Who are we, and what do we do?

 When and where we meet

 Unless stated otherwise on our Home page, we meet in York every month on the first Tuesday, at 7.30pm in the Priory Street Centre, York YO1 6ET.
 York rail station is about 5 to 10 minutes walk away from Priory Street, and the nearest public car park is at Nunnery Lane.

 You do not need to be a member to attend our meetings.
 However, we do ask for a £2 attendance fee from non-members to help towards the room hire costs.
 If you do decide to join us, a year's subscription is £20 (£10 for those on low income).

 If you're already a member of Humanists UK, we give you your first year's membership with us for free.

-Meetings normally finish around 9pm, and are usually followed by a trip to the Punchbowl pub - at 5 Blossom Street (at the junction with Nunnery Lane).
+Meetings normally finish around 9pm, and are followed by a trip to a nearby pub.
 Again, all are welcome.

-We also meet up socially throughout the year with restaurant visits and a regular book club.
+We also meet up socially throughout the year with restaurant visits and regular Book and Philosophy clubs.

 Prof. A C Grayling, giving our first annual lecture:

 Ariane Sherine, talking about the Atheist Bus campaign.